cloudnative-pg/cloudnative-pg/docs/src/architecture.md

     This article provides valuable insights into best practices and design considerations for PostgreSQL deployments in Kubernetes.

-This section outlines the key architectural considerations for implementing a robust business continuity strategy when deploying PostgreSQL in Kubernetes.
+This documentation page provides an overview of the key architectural considerations for implementing a robust business continuity strategy when deploying PostgreSQL in Kubernetes.
 These considerations include:

 - **[Deployments in Stretched](#multi-availability-zone-kubernetes-clusters)
   vs. [Non-Stretched Clusters](#single-availability-zone-kubernetes-clusters)**: